amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 This guide explains how to deploy and use the Aqua Security Operator to manage Aqua's deployments in an OpenShift 4.x enviornemnt.
-You can use the Operator to deploy Aqua Entperiese or any of the  components -
+You can use the Operator to deploy Aqua Entperiese or any of its components -
 * Server (aka “console”)
 * Database (optional; you can map an external database as well)
 * Gateway